wildmichael/OpenFOAM-Installer/README.md

 This offering is not  approved  or endorsed by the OpenFOAM<sup>&reg;</sup>
 Foundation, the producer of the OpenFOAM software and owner of the OpenFOAM trademark.

+Ubuntu, Kubunut, Xubuntu are trademarks of Canonical Ltd., OpenSUSE of Novell, Inc. and Fedora of Read Hat, Inc.